-Even more bizarre is that giving control over the courts can actually feel from the narcissist’s perspective that they are still in control, or moreover, that they can present the illusion of being in control to their spouse, all in an attempt to weaken their resolve and see them not just lose in the divorce but lose spectacularly.
+Even more bizarre is that giving control over the courts can actually feel from the narcissist’s perspective that they are still in control.
+They can present the illusion of being in control to their spouse, all in an attempt to weaken their resolve and see them not just lose in the divorce but lose spectacularly.

 All of this all speaks to their strategy.
-The narcissist will draw proceedings out mainly for the reasons referred to above, but also because it adds to their victory that their spouse will have to run up an expensive bill for their own divorce lawyers.
+The narcissist may try to draw proceedings out mainly for the reasons referred to above, but also because it adds to their victory that their spouse will have to run up an expensive bill for their own divorce lawyers.

-The other reason is one that we have touched upon before.
-Once an accusation is made, it is incumbent on the other party to prove that the accusation is not true, and doing so adds time and money to the entire divorce proceedings, hence another win for the narcissist.
+The other reason is once an accusation is made, it is incumbent on the other party to prove that the accusation is not true, and doing so adds time and money to the entire divorce proceedings, hence another win for the narcissist.

 Sometimes simply tit for tat behaviour will simply draw out the proceedings even longer and be more destructive.
 However, this is not always possible to avoid since the narcissist will try to draw everyone into their battlefield.